 The Social Security Administration (SSA) can award you disability benefits if symptoms from your pancreatitis are severe enough to keep you from working.
 The agency will look at your medical records and your function report to make a determination about your residual functional capacity (RFC).

 Your RFC is a set of restrictions describing the most you're capable of doing, physically and mentally, in a work environment.
-For somebody with pancreatitis, a typical RFC might include the following restrictions:
+For somebody with pancreatitis, a typical RFC might include restrictions on the following:

-The SSA will then look at the jobs you've done in the past 15 years and see if you could do them with your current RFC.
-For example, if your past work was as a lumber logger where you had to lift and carry over 75 pounds, and the agency thinks you can only lift 20 pounds due to symptoms of nausea and pain, you'll be unable to return to your past relevant work.
+The SSA will then look at the jobs you've done in the past 15 years and see if you could do any of them with your current RFC.
+For example, if your past work was as a lumber logger where you had to lift and carry over 75 pounds, and the agency thinks you can only lift 20 pounds due to symptoms of nausea and pain, you'll be unable to return to your "past relevant work."

-Your medical record is the foundation of your Social Security disability claim.
-Make sure that you provide the date of treatment and location of any medical providers that you've seen for your pancreatitis.
+Your medical records are the foundation of your Social Security disability claim.
+When you apply, make sure that you provide the date of treatment and location of any medical providers that you've seen for your pancreatitis.
+Social Security will reach out to these providers to request your medical records.

 Be ready to explain to the SSA why your symptoms prevent you from performing any kind of work.
 Your functional limitations need to rule out not only your past job, but any other job as well.
 For example, if you can't work because side effects from your pancreatitis medication make it too difficult for you to concentrate on finishing the simplest tasks, it's unlikely that any employer would hire you for even a basic assembly line or data entry job.